.

 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.

-• An undergraduate honours degree or equivalent.
+• An undergraduate honours degree or equivalent (2:2 or above).
 Please note that applicants with third-class honours degrees will be considered on an individual basis, and normally only if applicants have additional qualifications and/or significant relevant professional experience.

 • GCSE Grade 4 (or C or accepted equivalent) in English Language or English Literature, Science and Mathematics.
 If you do not already have the appropriate GCSEs, or if you are unable to provide proof of your grades, please refer to the GCSE Equivalency information below.